Check if you’re eligible

 Interview

 We’re aware that there are websites offering to help candidates with PQiP assessments – these are not official websites, and they are not endorsed by HM Prison and Probation Service (HMPPS).
 Plagiarised applications will not be accepted.
+For all of the assessments you do not need to have any prior experience of working as a trainee probation officer.
+We’ll give you more information about what to expect when we invite you to attend the online assessment centre.

 If you’re successful at the online assessment centre, you’ll then need to pass our pre-employment checks.